Making Tax Digital penalties

 If you reach your submission penalty threshold, you’ll incur a £200 fine.

-Will Making Tax Digital penalty points expire?
+Making Tax Digital VAT Deadlines

 How much are the new Making Tax Digital fines?